In this Samsung Galaxy Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.

-Overall, the Samsung Galaxy Buds+ last long, charge super quick, and come with substantial reserves in the case.
+Overall, both Samsung Galaxy Buds last long, charge super quick, and come with substantial reserves in the case.
 What more do you want?

 Although you only get basic silicone eartips, you can upgrade them with memory-foam tips that offer better isolation and sound quality.

 As for the charging case, it’s oval shape can fit into a pocket and feels solid.
 The lid mechanism feels premium and flips open for easier use.
-It’s suitable for high-end true wireless earbuds (not like PowerBeats Pro’s case).
+It’s suitable for high-end true wireless earbuds (unlike the PowerBeats Pro case).

 Plus, you get a 1-year limited warranty from Samsung.

-Galaxy Buds+ come with quick charging, auto turn-off feature, EQ presets, touch controls, ambient mode, and some customization.
-But some things are missing.
+Both Galaxy Buds models come with quick charging, auto turn-off feature, EQ presets, touch controls, ambient mode, and some customization.
+Buds+ also upgraded on microphone count for better call quality.
+But some things are still missing.

 While you don’t get active noise cancellation, passive isolation is quite good when you use the right eartips.
 You can block most of the background noise, so you can listen to music in louder places too.
-Though, it won’t be the as with real noise cancelling earbuds.
+Though, it won’t be the same as the best noise cancelling earbuds.

 An ambient sound mode called Ambient Aware2 enables you to hear more of your surroundings, especially human voices.
 But in reality, the effect is modest.
 It slightly pronounces voices but doesn’t make that much of a difference.